sungsoo-ahn/2025/_posts/2025-04-28-mastermind.md

 ---
 layout: distill
 title: MasterMind
-description: We use decision-making games to evaluate and boost the logical reasoning capabilities of LLMs, and find that the result models not only reach competitive levels in the corresponding games but also display performance enhancements in general reasoning tasks.
+description: When LLMs encounter strategic decision-making games such as DouDiZhu or Go, a fascinating interplay emerges between advanced computational intelligence and intricate human-designed game mechanics.
+Our pioneering exploration delves into the complex reasoning logic and the upper limits of LLMs' strategic capabilities within these games.
+Furthermore, these games may serve as potent evaluative tools and catalysts for enhancing the logical reasoning prowess of LLMs, potentially unveiling novel dimensions of LLM thought processes and inference mechanisms.
 date: 2025-04-28
 future: true
 htmlwidgets: true